China’s Two Sessions: Ready for rebound? | china, two sessions, national peoples congress, chinese peoples political consultative conference, npc, cppcc, capital markets, super power, politics | FinanceAsia

 He pointed to falling demand for China’s exports from the US and Europe as directly impacting the market’s economic rebound.
 For the first two months of 2023, export growth fell by 6.8% YoY, he emphasised.

-However, Liu alluded to the tactical nature of the move, suggesting that an “easy” target might help to lift both international and domestic spirits.
+However, Lui alluded to the tactical nature of the move, suggesting that an “easy” target might help to lift both international and domestic spirits.

 “An interesting observation is that there has never been two consecutive years of missing target in the past three decades.
 Last year was a miss….” she noted.